 Over the last decade, the District has seen significant educational investments, including universal pre-K, high per-pupil funding rates, and a robust array of programmatic offerings across both DCPS and public charter schools.
 Such investments have led to important improvements in the lives of the District’s young people; however, we have yet to achieve system-wide progress.
 Still, too many children are entering school not fully ready to learn, are academically off track, fail to graduate from high school, or are inadequately prepared to succeed in college or in the workforce.
 As students bring to the classrooms the full weight of their lived experiences, we know that schools alone cannot meet their needs and that isolated efforts will not radically transform the futures for the children in DC.

 THE OPPORTUNITY AND ORGANIZATION

 Leading with the core belief that adults across multiple sectors bear a shared responsibility for student success, Raise DC spurs citywide action to improve educational outcomes for Washington, DC, children and youth, from birth through age 24.
-The organization convenes public, private, nonprofit, and philanthropic leaders and uses data to guide effective practices that ensure every child has opportunities to succeed, from cradle to career.
+As a leader in guiding cradle-to-career change, the organization convenes public, private, nonprofit, and philanthropic leaders and uses data to guide effective practices that ensure every child has opportunities to succeed.
 Raise DC is a partner of the collective impact network StriveTogether, based in Cincinnati, Ohio.
-The Greater Washington Community Foundation serves as Raise DC’s backbone organization, supporting daily operations with human capital and infrastructure.
+The Greater Washington Community Foundation serves as Raise DC’s fiscal sponsor, supporting daily operations with human capital and infrastructure.

 - Every child is prepared for kindergarten.